-Any medication must be prescribed by a doctor (this includes over-the-counter medication).
+Any medication or vitamins must be prescribed by a doctor (this includes over-the-counter medication).
 The medication is kept at your care home in a locked cabinet.
 When it's time to take, your caregiver will make sure it is available.
 If you'd like to make changes to medications, your primary counsellor can help book a doctor's appointment.
+Sometimes exceptions are made for youth with allergies or conditions like asthma, where it is important to carry medications.